mark-summerfield/tdb-go/README.md

 ## BNF

-A Tdb file consists of an optional header followed by one or more tables.
+A Tdb file consists of one or more tables.

     TDB          ::= TABLE+
     TABLE        ::= OWS '[' OWS TDEF OWS '%' OWS ROW* OWS ']' OWS